gar1t/2019-kdd-automl/README.md

 ## Notes

 "Standards" - good word, Guild does have something to say here.
-What?
+But do we want to put forward Guild's schema as a standard?
+I don't think so.

 Communication between researchers and practitioners.
 What's the common language to share successes and challenges?